rimarque/pipex/README.md

 ## 💎 **Features**
 ```
-- Executes the commands given as arguments, with the use of execve() function
+- Executes the commands given as arguments, with the use of execve() and fork() functions
-- Executes a pipe between the commands, with use of pipe() and fork() functions
+- Executes a pipe between the commands, with use of pipe()
 - Supports overwrite rederections:
   - redirects input from the file given as first argument
   - redirects output to the file given as last argument